alexirpan/alexirpan.github.io/rl-derivations.markdown

 So the optimal step direction is $$G^{-1}g$$.

-Okay, so what?
 In regular gradient descent, we always take small steps in parameter space, defined by the Euclidean distance in parameter space.
 Natural gradient argues that we should instead take small steps in the space of probability distributions.
 We can do this by measuring distance with the Fisher information matrix.

-(At least, I think.
-I'm pretty sure this is an approximation of the actual argument, but it's the one that makes sense to me.)
+(I'm pretty sure this argument is wrong in some subtle way, but it's approximately correct.)

 Natural policy gradient is the idea of natural gradient, applied to the policy gradient from REINFORCE.
 At a high level it's actually pretty